Very few awe-inspiring bridges in the world have a more traditional design than this amazing bridge in China.

 5. It’s a so-called “covered bridge”

 The Dong People are actually famous for their architectural design of bridges referred to as “covered bridges,” also called “wind and rain bridges.”
-The bridge in CHangyang is the prime example of this type of bridge.
+The bridge in CHangyang is a prime example of this type of bridge.

 Covered bridges feature a roof and sidings which results in these bridges almost completely being enclosed.
 This protects the bridge from the natural elements and increases its lifespan tremendously.